ibm-cloud-docs/speech-to-text/language-models.md

 ## Resetting a custom language model
 {: #resetModel}

 Use the `POST /v1/customizations/{customization_id}/reset` method to reset a custom model.
 Resetting a model removes all of the corpora and words from the model, initializing the model to its state at creation.
 The method does not delete the model itself or metadata such as its name and language.
-However, once you reset a model, its words resource is empty and must be re-created by adding corpora and words.
+However, when you reset a model, its words resource is empty and must be re-created by adding corpora and words.

 ### Example request
 {: #resetExample}